King of Kings (1961 film): Casting

-Filming and post-production
+Filming

 In 1959, Bronston had established his eponymous production studio in Spain where he noticed that the rugged countryside resembled Judea.
 Principal photography began on April 24, 1960, at the Sevilla and Chamartín Studios, near Madrid, where 396 sets were constructed for the film.
-The Temple set at the Sevilla studios was blown down during a windstorm.
-Bronston surveyed the site and ordered that the set be rebuilt, which was done in three months.
+The set used for the Second Temple, constructed at the Sevilla studios, was blown down during a hurricane.
+Bronston surveyed the site and ordered it to be rebuilt, which was completed in three months.

 The film was shot on multiple locations throughout Spain.
-The Venta de Frascuelas near the rocky terrains of Chinchón was the site of the Sermon on the Mount scene, where 7,000 extras were used.
+The Venta de Frascuelas near the rocky terrains of Chinchón was used for the Sermon on the Mount.
 The Adaja in El Fresno was used to represent the Jordan River.
-The Rambla de Lanujar in Almería served as the wilderness where Jesus was tempted.
-The Añover de Tajo in the province of Toledo substituted for the Mount of Olives.
+In Almería, the Rambla de Lanujar used for the wilderness where Jesus was tempted.
+The Añover de Tajo in province of Toledo substituted for the Mount of Olives.
 The municipalities of Manzanares el Real and Navacerrada were used for the scenes set in Nazareth and Golgotha, respectively.

-The film's shoot faced numerous complications.
-As with John Paul Jones (1959), Bronston secured financial backing from business executive Pierre S. du Pont III, but months into the shoot, the production ran out of money.
-Metro-Goldwyn-Mayer became interested in investing, seeing the film as potentially tapping the same market as MGM's hugely successful Ben-Hur (1959), which was still in wide release.
-MGM studio president Joseph Vogel visited the set in Madrid and viewed dailies of the unfinished film.
-Coming away impressed, he alerted production head Sol C. Siegel, who also then visited the set.
-Siegel recommended various changes, feeling the film was too long, needed more action, and had a weak ending.
-An original character named "David", portrayed by Richard Johnson, was written into the film to function as a bridge between the film's plot threads.
-Due to the heavy deviations being made to the film's shooting script, Nicholas Ray and Philip Yordan were no longer on speaking terms, communicating only through walkie-talkies.
+For the film, Bronston continued his pre-selling financial method, through which private investors financed the film's production budget.
+According to Variety, Pierre S. du Pont III contributed nearly $1.4 million of the film's initial $7 million production budget.
+After the 1960 Cannes Film Festival, MGM studio president Joseph Vogel visited the set in Madrid and viewed dailies of the unfinished film.
+Impressed, Vogel alerted production head Sol C. Siegel, who also visited the set.
+Both executives became interested in securing the distribution rights due to their concurrent success of Ben-Hur (1959), which was still in wide release.
+MGM did not provide any financing for the film, but Bronston signed guarantee bonds to ensure the film's completion.

+Siegel however recommended various changes, feeling the film was too long, needed more action, and had a weak ending.
+An original character named "David", portrayed by Richard Johnson, was written into the film to bridge the scenes of Jesus and Barabbas.
+Due to the heavy deviations to the film's shooting script, Ray and Yordan were no longer on speaking terms, communicating only through walkie-talkies.